The “province of residence” system[1]

 Çankırı | Karabük | Ordu |

 In practice, however, not all provinces are available to applicants.
-It is up to the individual PDMM to decide on the ‘opening’ or ‘closing’ of a “satellite city” and on referrals thereto depending on their capacity.
+It is up to the individual PDMM to decide on the ‘opening’ or ‘closing’ of the cities and on referrals there to depending on their capacity.
 When a PDMM is ‘closed’, it usually processes existing applications to issue International Protection Application Identification Cards and Temporary Protection Identification Cards.
 The ‘closure’ or ‘opening’ of a PDMM is not officially or publicly notified.

 Since PMM took over the registration process there is no official list of open and closed cities for registration of Syrians and non-Syrians but stakeholders can receive information upon request from the PDMM.
 The situation also changes according to capacity[8].

-Since May 2022, it is against the law for any region or area in Türkiye to have a population of foreign nationals that is more than one-quarter of the total population.
+It is prohibited by PMM for any region or area in Türkiye to have a population of foreign nationals that is more than 20% of the total population.
+The rate, which was 25% in 2022, was reduced to 20% in 2023.
 This includes both people who have made Türkiye their permanent home and those who are merely visiting the country.
-This rule has been given the name the 25 percent limit or the 25 percent rule.
-781 neighbourhoods in different provinces are now closed to foreign nationals seeking address registrations for temporary protection, international protection, and residence permits, as well as changes to their city of residence if they are foreign nationals with residence permits or are under temporary or international protection, with the exception of newborns and instances of nuclear family reunification.
-Because of this, no non-Turkish national will be able to select any of these 781 neighborhoods in Türkiye as their registered address for official matters, nor will they be able to ask the authorities to change their address to any of these places.
-Adana, Ankara, İstanbul, İzmir, Muğla, and Antalya are some of the cities that fall into this category, along with a great number of others.[4]
+As of July 2023, 1,169 neighbourhoods in 63 different provinces are now closed to foreign nationals seeking address registrations for temporary protection, international protection, and residence permits, as well as changes to their city of residence if they are foreign nationals with residence permits or are under temporary or international protection, with the exception of new-borns, instances of nuclear family reunification, accessing to higher education and foreigners with Turkish Descent.
+Because of this, no non-Turkish national will be able to select any of these 1,169 neighbourhoods in Türkiye as their registered address for official matters, nor will they be able to ask the authorities to change their address to any of these places.
+Many neighbourhoods in the metropolitan cities such as Adana, Ankara, İstanbul, İzmir, Muğla, and Antalya fall into this category.[9]
+In practice, individuals who were already residing in a neighbourhood that had been closed to the registration of foreign nationals were allowed to continue living there.
+Moreover, they were permitted to move to another apartment within the same neighbourhood, despite the area being officially closed to new foreign registrations.[10]

 The PDMM has the authority to impose an obligation on applicants to reside in a specific address, as well as reporting duties.[12]
 In practice, applicants are not subject to strict reporting requirements, but their effective residence in the address declared to the PDMM is monitored if they do not appear before the PDMM for prolonged periods.
 In this case, the PDMM might conduct unannounced checks.